-My skills go beyond long years of experience in the field of systems engineering.
+My skills go beyond long years of experience in systems engineering.
 For instance, I have patience and perseverance in working with complicated systems.
 I also have significant technical and analytical skills to perform various tasks, thus growing the business.

 3. What Major Challenge Did You Face during Your Last Role?
 How Did You Handle It?

-Before hiring you, the interviewer wants to be sure that you can handle any shortfall in your career.
+Before hiring you, the interviewer wants to ensure you can handle any shortfall in your career.

 Tip #1: Use the most recent challenges that you handled in the best way